What are charter schools?

 What types of educational programs do charters offer?

-Teachers, students, parents and administrators all have a say in the types of instructional methods, materials and academic programs the school offers.
-Charter school models include but are not limited to: college preparation, bilingualism, performing arts, math, science, technology and much, much more.
+Teachers, students, parents, and administrators all have a say in the types of instructional methods, materials, and academic programs the school offers.
+Charter school models include, but are not limited to: college preparation, bilingualism, performing arts, math, science, technology, and more.

 What programs do charter schools offer for students with special needs?

 Charter schools have more flexibility than traditional public schools, so they are uniquely situated to provide innovative, high quality educational services.
 Because of this, charter schools are uniquely situated to provide innovative, high quality educational services to students with special needs.
 In order to support students with special needs, charter schools will often tailor their educational program or create specialized programs.
-Depending on a student’s individual needs, offering appropriate special education services may result in the charter school working with a District program, a non-public school or agency, or another charter school to provide a level or type of service that is not available at the individual charter school site.
-Ultimately, in charter schools and other public schools, the student’s parents and representatives (the IEP team) make the final determination of the best option for that student.
+Depending on a student’s individual needs, offering appropriate special education services may result in the charter school working with a district program, a non-public school or agency, or another charter school to provide a level or type of service that is not available at the individual charter school site.
+Ultimately, in charter schools and other public schools, the student’s parents and representatives make an Individualized Educational Plan (IEP) to make the final determination of what is best for the student.